Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/migration-guide.md

 }
 ```

-In v4, you use `EventGridEvent.fromString` convenience method to deserialize from one or more `EventGridEvent` from a Json string.
+In v4, you use `EventGridEvent.fromString` convenience method to deserialize `EventGridEvent` from a Json string.
 Then you can use the `getData()` method
 to get the event's data in a `BinaryData`, from which you can use method `toObject()` to deserialize to the data, or use `toString()` and `toBytes()`.
 ```java
 List<EventGridEvent> eventGridEvents = EventGridEvent.fromString(eventGridJsonString);